galveron/Mechty-learn/README.md

 * Interactive Lessons: Engaging lessons and tutorials teach kids the basics of mechanics, vehicles, and engineering concepts in a fun and easy-to-understand way.
 * User Authentication: Secure user authentication and management powered by ASP.NET Core Identity Framework ensure a safe and personalized learning environment for each child.
+* Multiplayer: Step-by-step projects and activities allow kids to apply what they've learned, fostering creativity and problem-solving skills especially when they can compare their knowledge with others
 * Scalable Infrastructure: Leveraging AWS for hosting and storage, Mechty Learn provides a reliable and scalable platform to accommodate growing user demands.
 * Responsive Design: Built with React, Mechty Learn is accessible on various devices, including desktops, tablets, and smartphones, ensuring seamless learning experiences anytime, anywhere.